bruyo/Control-Flow-in-Shell-Scripting/README.md

 ![alt text](Ct5.JPG)

-When the code is executed, it will print "This is postive" if the condition is true.
+When the code is executed, it will print "The number is postive" if the condition is true.

 ![alt text](Ct6.JPG)

 ![alt text](Ct7.JPG)

+## ELIF Statement

+The elif statement in shell scripting provides multiple conditional checks within an if block.
+It allows execution of different commands based on varying conditions.

 ![alt text](Ct8.JPG)